 Pro Tips for a Good Time at Caldeira Velha

 The first thing to know if you want to swim in the hot springs of Caldeira Velha or any other hot springs on the island is not to bring a white or clear-colored swimsuit.
 Indeed, the iron can stain them orange.
-Moreover, hot water can cause the fabric to lose elasticity, so it is better to take an old swimsuit, not a brand new one, or you could get disappointed.
+Moreover, hot water can cause the fabric to lose its elasticity, so it is better to use an old swimsuit, rather than a brand new one, to avoid disappointment.

 Besides, remove your rings, necklaces, and other jewelry before entering the hot water.
 The iron can turn them into different colors.
-Lastly, iron is good for your skin but doesn’t mean it is good for your hair.
-It can dry your hair, so avoid putting your hair in the water, especially dyed hair, as it can change color.
-There are showers, toilets, changing rooms, and comfortable benches inside the park.
+Lastly, iron is good for your skin, but it doesn’t mean it is suitable for your hair.
+It can dry out your hair, so avoid putting your hair in water, especially if you have dyed hair, as it can cause color changes.
+The park features showers, toilets, changing rooms, and comfortable benches.

 To avoid big crowds, Caldeira Velha is closed for 2 hours.
 Despite this restriction, this is enough time to explore the park and relax in the hot springs.
 Furthermore, only 125 visitors are allowed in the park at a time, and 50 in the thermal pools.

-Recently, they built a bigger parking lot so you have plenty of space to park the car.
-It is necessary to walk about 2 minutes to reach the park entrance.
+Recently, they expanded the parking lot, providing you with ample space to park your car.
+It takes approximately 2 minutes to walk to the park entrance.
 Caldeira Velha is accessible to people with reduced mobility.

-Since 2018, residents of the Azores do not pay to enter Caldeira Velha.
-Proof of residency will be asked at the entrance.
+Since 2018, residents of the Azores have been exempt from paying to enter Caldeira Velha.
+Proof of residency will be asked for at the entrance.
 Travelers must pay 1 euro to access the site, or 10 euros if they want to swim in the hot springs.
-Here is the complete price list for 2024:

 Entrance with hot springs: